waddie/nrepl.hx/README.md

 cp nrepl.scm ~/.config/helix/
 ```

-Keybindings need to be added to `init.scm` too, `config.toml` doesn’t know about Steel funtions.
+Keybindings need to be added to `init.scm` too, `config.toml` doesn’t know about Steel functions.

 For example, to evaluate the current selection in the nREPL on `Alt-<enter>`: